If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody — Keeping te tamaiti informed and providing support

-7 Recording the assessment or investigation
+7 Recording the child and family assessment or investigation

-The assessment or investigation is recorded in a new Child and Family Assessment or Investigation phase.
+We record our mahi in a new Child and Family Assessment or Investigation phase.

 8 Informing te tamaiti or rangatahi